-Figure 2 illustrates the various ownerships and size of their landholdings in the Subarea.
-Within the context of subarea planning it is important to understand that each owner has different objectives for, and restrictions on, the use of their land.
+Figure 3-2 illustrates the various ownerships and size of their landholdings in the Subarea.
+Within the context of Subarea planning, it is important to understand that each owner has different objectives for and restrictions on the use of their land.

-- City of DuPont - The City owns three parcels that comprise 109.78 acres.
+City of DuPont - The City owns three parcels that comprise 109.78 acres.
 The City land includes Old Fort Lake and its vegetated and sloped perimeter buffer.
 This lake and its regulatory buffer are critical areas and can only be used for native trails and lake access.
 The City is currently working on cleaning up contamination of the property to allow for safe public access and use.
 The City also owns a portion of the western bluff of the Subarea, which is steeply sloped and contains mature trees and vegetation.
-It includes the Wilkes Observatory marker and an existing informal trail to Sequalitchew Creek and the Puget Sound shoreline.
-It is intended that portions of the western bluff property be used for the planned Bluff trail and improvements to the informal nature trail to the creek and shoreline.
-The City also owns a small 1.8 acre parcel that is the location of the 1833 original Fort Nisqually.
-The parcel is surrounded by the Home Course Golf Course and access to the marker requires permission from the golf course.
-The City desires to improve access to the historic location. - Nisqually Indian Tribe - The Nisqually Indian Tribe owns three parcels of land totaling 48.52 acres.
+It includes the Wilkes Observatory marker and the existing Bluff Trail that connects to an informal trail leading to Sequalitchew Creek and the Puget Sound shoreline.
+It is intended that portions of the western bluff property be used to connect future development to these existing trails.
+The City also owns a small 1.8 acre parcel that is the location of the original 1833 Fort Nisqually.
+The parcel is surrounded by The Home Course Golf Course and access to the marker requires their permission.
+The City desires to improve access to the historic location.

+Nisqually Indian Tribe - The Nisqually Indian Tribe owns three parcels of land totaling 48.52 acres.
 The Tribe's intended use of the property has not been identified.
 Therefore, their land has not been designated for a future use.
-When the Nisqually Tribe intends to develop their property, they will be required to amend the land use designation and zoning of the property through a public process, which requires its own State Environmental Policy Act (SEPA) review and City Council approval. - Pacific NW Golf & PNGA/WSGA Prop Inc. - This entity owns the 207.71-acre Home Course Golf Course.
+When the Nisqually Tribe intends to develop their property, they will be required to amend the land use designation and zoning of the property through a public process, which requires its own State Environmental Policy Act (SEPA) review and City Council approval.

+Pacific NW Golf & PNGA/WSGA Prop Inc. - This entity owns the 207.71-acre Home Course Golf Course.
 This plan assumes the golf course will remain active.
-This plan considers the benefit of the golf course to the community and plan area and seeks to enhance the golfer experience by planning for a new hotel as well as activities for spouses and other visitors.
-The plan seeks to protect the course and golfer from impacts caused by adjacent uses, as well as protecting residents and visitors from risks associated with errant golf balls. - Albatross Estates LLC - Albatross Estates LLC owns 261.71 acres of vacant land that they intend to develop and is the primary subject of this Subarea Plan.
-The Albatross property is contaminated by prior land uses and is currently the subject of a Washington State Dept. of Ecology Restrictive Covenant that restricts land uses to industrial type uses.
-Albatross is current working with Washington State Dept. of Ecology to clean up the property to safely allow for the types of uses proposed in this plan.
+This plan considers the benefit of the golf course to the community and Subarea and seeks to enhance the golfer experience by planning for a new hotel as well as activities for golfers, their families, and other visitors.
+The plan seeks to protect the course and golfer from impacts caused by adjacent uses, as well as residents and visitors from risks associated with errant golf balls.

+Albatross Estates LLC - Albatross Estates LLC owns 261.71 acres of vacant land that they intend to develop and is the primary subject of this Subarea Plan.
+The Albatross property is contaminated by prior land uses and is currently the subject of a restrictive covenant that restricts land uses to industrial type uses.
+Albatross is current working with Ecology to clean up the property to safely allow for the types of uses proposed in this plan.

-Figure 2 - Land Ownership Map
+Figure 3-2.
+Land Ownership Map